 All staff, volunteers, vendors, and guests are asked to stay home if you are not feeling well, have been diagnosed with COVID-19 or have been a close contact of someone with COVID-19.

 To adjust our event to fit COVID-19 guidelines, we will not be running the traditional two large paddles this year.
 Instead, you have two options for enjoying a paddle on Lake River:

-Unfortunately, we are not able to run the Chinook Canoe or Big Canoe paddles this year.
+Unfortunately, we are not able to run canoe paddles this year.
 We hope to return these experiences next year.

 We are so excited for the return of the Farmers Market for the 2021 season.
-We will also have First Saturday vendors set up at Overlook Park.
+We will also have First Saturday vendors set up at Overlook Park from 9AM-2PM.